StephanHainthaler/ft_transcendence/INFO/Documentation.md

-# Index
+# 1. Index
 DOM = Document Object Model = structure of the HTML file

 VDOM = virtual DOM, its basically a lightweight JavaScript representation of the real DOM.
 When a component changes, a new VDOM is created and compared to the previous one, and only the minimal necessary updates are applied to the actual DOM.
+This will then actually change the website.

 > **_NOTE:_**  Basic Idea behind JavaScript: Make web pages become interactive by allowing the browser to dynamically change content.

-# The Framework
+# 2. The Framework
 We keep the html file the bare minimum and "outsource" everything to the code.
 The framework used here basically keeps a very leightweight copy of the DOM but with custom defined virtual nodes - a VDOM.